 Where Disclosure is Required by Law

-Some of the circumstances where disclosure is required by the Law are:
+Some of the circumstances where disclosure is required by the Law are, where:

-- Where there is reasonable suspicion of child, dependent of elder abuse or neglect,
+- There is reasonable suspicion of child, dependent of elder abuse or neglect,

-- Where a client presents a danger to self, others, to property, or
+- A client presents a danger to self, others, to property, or

 Where Disclosure May Be Required